apache/flink/docs/dev/table/sqlClient.md

 Views can either be defined in [environment files](sqlClient.html#environment-files) or within the CLI session.

-The following example shows how to define multiple views in a file:
+The following example shows how to define multiple views in a file.
+The views are registered in the order in which they are defined in the environment file.
+Reference chains such as _view A depends on view B depends on view C_ are supported.

 {% highlight yaml %}
-views:
+tables:
+  - name: MyTableSource
+    # ...
   - name: MyRestrictedView
+    type: view
     query: "SELECT MyField2 FROM MyTableSource"
   - name: MyComplexView
+    type: view
     query: >
       SELECT MyField2 + 42, CAST(MyField1 AS VARCHAR)
       FROM MyTableSource